VPN protocols explained

 What is a VPN protocol?

-A VPN protocol is a set of rules on how the data will be packaged and sent over a private network.
+A VPN protocol is a set of rules on how the data is packaged and sent over a private network.
 They establish VPN tunnels to safely exchange data.
 It is sort of similar to sending a package via post in real life.
-Let’s look at an analogy:

 Let’s say you’re sending an expensive tea set to your grandma abroad.
 If you want it to reach her in one piece, you'll have to wrap it in bubble wrap, add a "fragile" sticker on the box, and choose a reputable delivery service.
 But if you're sending a baseball bat to your cousin, fragile stickers and bubble wrap won’t be necessary.